Scroll down for articles

 Tenn.
 Code § 39-13-216 (a), (e), (f) & (g)

-A doctor-prescribed suicide bill, SB 1378, has been proposed by Senator Tate.
+A doctor-prescribed suicide bill, SB 1378, was proposed by Senator Tate.

 2015 – 2016